 Volume | 5ml/10ml/30ml

-Full Ingredients | 100% Natural Taiwan Yellow Cypress (*Chamaecyparis formosensis*) Essential Oil
+Full Ingredient | 100% Natural Taiwan Hinoki Cypress (Yellow Cypress) Essential Oil

-Use | Essential oil diffusion, air purification
+Purpose | Essential oil diffusion, air purification

-Instructions | For use with a humidifier or diffuser, add 3-6 drops as desired.
-For application on aroma wood or stones, use 2-3 drops each time.
+Usage | When using with an aroma diffuser or humidifier, add 3-6 drops according to preference.
+For use on aroma wood or stone, apply 2-3 drops at a time.

 Precautions | For external use only.
 Store in a cool, dry place.
-Pregnant women and children under two years of age should consult a doctor.
+Pregnant women and children under two years of age should use as advised by a physician.

 Shelf Life | Three years